 Tips for selling your home in a buyer’s market

-When there are more people selling houses than buying them, how can you ensure your home stands out from the crowd?
+When there are more people selling properties than buying them, what can you do to make your home stand out from the crowd?

 What is a buyer’s market?

-A buyer’s market is quite simply one in which supply outweighs demand.
-From a buyer’s perspective this means more choice and a higher likelihood that vendors will compromise to get a sale.
+A buyer’s market is when supply exceeds demand.
+From a buyer’s perspective, a buyer's market means more choice and a greater likelihood that sellers will compromise in order to make a sale.

 Choose the right estate agent

-A good agent will give you a realistic price and be able to demonstrate how your home compares to other similar ones locally.
+A good agent will give you a realistic valuation and should be able to demonstrate how your home compares to other similar homes they have sold.